-We have audited the accompanying financial statements of Bear River Head Start, Inc. (a nonprofit organization), which comprise the statement of financial position as of January 31, 2014, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Bear River Head Start, Inc. (a nonprofit organization), which comprise the statement of financial position as of January 31, 2015 and 2014, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.